young-hwang/spec-kit/templates/commands/clarify.md

 You **MUST** consider the user input before proceeding (if not empty).

+## Language Requirements

+**ALL clarification content MUST be written in Korean (한글)**
+- Section headings in the spec file should remain in English for template compatibility
+- All questions, answers, clarifications, and spec updates must be in Korean
+- Technical terms can be kept in English when appropriate (e.g., API, OAuth, JWT)
+- Quality dimension markers and status labels can remain in English (e.g., Clear, Partial, Missing)
+- Markdown table headers and content should be in Korean

 ## Outline

 Goal: Detect and reduce ambiguity or missing decision points in the active feature specification and record the clarifications directly in the spec file.